MBODM/DotNetBinariesSize/README.md

 A few words here about the "ReadyToRun compilation" option of the Publish UI dialog:

 In all cases the output binary size was either the same or even bigger when activating this option.
 As expected.
-R2R increase the startup speed when the Application is started.
-But it can end up in more code to achieve this goal.
+Cause R2R increase the startup speed when the Application is started, but can end up in more code to achieve this goal.
+Therefore i did all the tests, to not compare apples with oranges, with that option unchecked.

+Nonetheless a few interessting facts, i discovered:

+- For WinForms in .NET 6 the R2R option has no impact on the output binary size.
+- For WinForms in .NET 7 the R2R option increases the output binary size by ~5MB.
+- For WPF in .NET 6 the R2R option has no impact on the output binary size.
+- For WPF in .NET 7 the R2R option increases the output binary size by ~12MB.

 #### Have fun.